Greeter Falls Winter

 Sharing this post helps me make more of these Chattanooga area resources.
 Thanks for your support!

-2 responses to “Find Winter Adventure Hiking at Greeter Falls”
+2 thoughts on “Find Winter Adventure Hiking at Greeter Falls”

 Amanda, Boardtree IS awesome, especially after lots of rain.
 The boulder scrambles when you get close to the falls would be challenging if there was ice on the ground.
 Microspikes and trekking poles would be a must.
 Thanks for the pics and the narrative.